next-LI/datasette-csv-importer/README.md

 ## Permissions

 This plugin uses Datasette's permissioning system.
-Granting actors the `csv-importer` permission will allow actors to import CSVs.
+Granting actors the `csv-importer` permission will allow access to CSV importing.
+The `root` actor is granted access by default.

 ## Development